Anti-Terrorism Act of 2020: Legal challenges in the Supreme Court

 The law is currently being challenged in the Supreme Court by multiple groups.
 Oral arguments began on February 2, 2021, after it was initially delayed due to the COVID-19 pandemic.

 37 petitions were filed before the Supreme Court.

 On December 9, 2021, the Supreme Court announced that except for the qualifier to the proviso in Section 4 of R.A.
 No. 11479, i.e., "… which are not intended to cause death or serious physical harm to a person, to endanger a person's life, or to create a serious risk to public safety" and the second method for designation in Section 25 paragraph 2 of the same law, i.e., "Request for designation by other jurisdictions or supranational jurisdictions," the rest of the challenged provisions of the law are declared not unconstitutional.
 It further advised the parties and the public to await the publication of the decision and the separate opinions for the explanation of the votes.

+Challenges to allegations of violating the anti-terror law

+In 2021, the Olongapo Regional Trial Court acquitted Japer Gurung and Junior Ramos, Indigenous Aeta residents of Zamboanga, in the first known anti-terror law case, ruling that the accusations were the result of mistaken identities.

+In November 2023, the prosecutor's office in Santa Rosa City in Laguna rejected a complaint against human rights worker Hailey Pecayo and other activists over the alleged violation of the anti-terror law.
+In the same month, a prosecutor in Antipolo, Rizal, dismissed anti-terror law charges against human rights activists Kenneth Rementilla and Jasmine Rubia.

+In November 2023, Windel Bolinget and three other Indigenous rights workers of the Cordillera People's Alliance filed a case before the Baguio Regional Trial Court challenging their designation as terrorists by the Anti-Terrorism Council.